Tropical cyclone & severe wind

 • collaborate with the Bureau of Meteorology to develop impact-based forecasting capabilities

-• Supporting more informed national warnings frameworks
+• Support more informed national warnings frameworks

 • collaborate nationally and internationally to enhance the wind impact and risk modelling capability

-• assess strategies to increase the resilience of buildings to severe wind [LINK to VRM]
+• assess strategies to increase the resilience of buildings to severe wind

-• conduct post-disaster surveys to understand how severe wind impacts the built environment
+• conduct post-disaster surveys to understand how severe wind impacts the built environment.

 To learn more about our work, access our latest data or hazard assessment tools, visit the Community Safety page.
+For further information about tropical cyclones the following page from the Bureau of Meteorology has more details What is a Tropical Cyclone?